Fira: Can We Achieve Full-rank Training of LLMs Under Low-rank Constraint?: Introduction

-\begin{enumerate} \item We propose Fira, a plug-and-play memory-efficient training framework of LLMs, constituting the first attempt to enable full-rank training consistently under the low-rank constraint. \item We design two components in Fira: a norm-based scaling strategy that leverages the scaling effects of low-rank optimizers to facilitate full-rank training, and a norm-growth limiter to address the issue of loss spikes by limiting the growth of gradient norm. \item Extensive experiments across various parameter counts (60M, 130M, 350M, 1B, 7B) validate the effectiveness of Fira in both pre-training and fine-tuning tasks.
-Our framework not only outperforms both LoRA and GaLore, but also achieves performance comparable to or better than full-rank training.
+Our main contributions can be summarized as follows: \begin{enumerate} \item We propose Fira, a plug-and-play memory-efficient training framework of LLMs, constituting the first attempt to enable full-rank training consistently under the low-rank constraint.
+We will release the source code and package of our Fira into a Python library for easy use. \item We design two components in Fira: a norm-based scaling strategy that leverages the scaling effects of low-rank optimizers to facilitate full-rank training, and a norm-growth limiter to address the issue of loss spikes by limiting the growth of gradient norm. \item Extensive experiments on the pre-training and fine-tuning of LLMs across various parameter counts (60M, 130M, 350M, 1B, 7B) validate the effectiveness of Fira in both pre-training and fine-tuning tasks, surpassing both LoRA and GaLore. \end{enumerate}